-Commodities & Global Markets operates in the Bank Group (excluding certain assets of the Credit Markets business; certain activities of the Cash Equities business; and some other less financially significant activities which operate in the Non-Bank Group).
+Commodities and Global Markets operates both in the Bank and Non-Bank Group.
 Commodities & Global Markets' net operating income primarily comprises net interest and trading income and fee and commission income earned from products and services delivered within each of these areas.